vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 was because of scheduling constraints -- I had meetings in the morning and early afternoon, and I also wanted to do eggplant meal prep prior to my first meal.

+## 2025-07-31: skipped most exercises

+On Thursday 2025-07-31, I skipped most exercises in the morning.
+The only exercises I did were the hand gripper exercises.
+The reason for skipping exercises was a morning meeting that ended up going longer than usual.